 Membership in the mathematics club is also available to the entire undergraduate community.
 This active club creates an environment where students have informal access to faculty members and their peers, and offers important social and networking opportunities.

 Faculty Spotlight: UDC Mathematics Program

 Dr. Shurron Farmer, Ph.
 D. earned his M.S. and Ph.D. in mathematics at Howard University and his B.S. in mathematics from Florida A&M University.
-His current research interests are, Difference Equations and Dynamical Systems and College Mathematics Education.
-Dr. Farmer is particularly interested in strengthening the preparedness of undergraduate students for calculus using innovative pedagogy and use of technology into mathematics courses.
+His current research interests are difference equations and dynamical systems, and college mathematics education.
+Dr. Farmer is particularly interested in strengthening the preparedness of undergraduate students for calculus by using innovative pedagogy and technology in mathematics courses.
 He currently serves as the Mathematics Program Coordinator for the Mathematics Program at the University of the District of Columbia.